l3p-cv/lost/docs/docs/developing_pipelines/index.md

 **dataExport**, **visualOutput** and **loop**.
 Each pipeline element is represented by a json object inside the pipeline definition.

 As you can see in the `example <aapipelines-example>`, the pipeline itself is also defined by a json object.
-This object has a *description*, a *author*, a *pipe-schema-version* and a list of pipeline *elements*.
+This object has a *description*, an *author*, a *pipe-schema-version* and a list of pipeline *elements*.
 Each element object has a *peN* (*pipeline element number*) which is the identifier of the element itself.
-An element needs also an attribute that is called *peOut* and contains a list of elements where the current element is connected to.
+An element also needs to have an attribute that is called *peOut* and contains a list of elements where the current element is connected to.

 ### An Example

+-TODO: find the example...

 @TODO
 ::: #aapipelines-example .literalinclude language="json" linenos="" caption="A simple example pipeline."